Thank you for your interest in requesting a speaker from the Society for Human Resource Management (SHRM).

 Within seven to ten working days of submission, someone will be in touch with you regarding your request.
 No request will be considered as confirmed without the submission of a completed Speaker Request Form and written confirmation provided by SHRM.
 If you request a specific SHRM speaker, please note that the bureau will take your request into consideration but final speaker selection will be made at the discretion of the SHRM Speakers Bureau as well as the speaker's availability.
 Most presentations last forty-five minutes or longer.
 Please ensure that the speaker has at least one hour for his or her presentation (45-50 minutes to present the material and 10-15 minutes for questions and answers).

-The Speakers Bureau presentations listed above have been pre-approved by HRCI for recertification credit.
+The Speakers Bureau presentations listed above, EXCEPT FOR THE HR PROFESSIONAL COMPETENCY MODEL TOPIC, have been pre-approved by HRCI for recertification credit.
 However, all SHRM chapters and non-SHRM-affiliated groups are still required to obtain pre-approval of these presentations from HRCI for their specific events.
 To request this pre-approval, please submit your request via the HRCI Web site at least four weeks before the event.
 Please consult the HRCI Web site for further details.

 In agreeing to have a SHRM speaker at your program, we ask that you provide your attendee list within five days after the event.
 Please complete the SHRM-provided spreadsheet electronically - not in writing - and send it to firstname.lastname@example.org .
 Do not alter the spreadsheet format or pre-populated headings.
 It is important that you provide as many e-mail addresses and SHRM member IDs as possible for verification purposes.
 This information will only be used for internal SHRM research and member engagement purposes and will not be used for any marketing or advertising activities or shared with any groups external to SHRM.
 It will serve as another resource for measuring and improving our services to our members.
 We know you are busy and greatly appreciate your support in this effort and the extra time you take in helping us succeed.